INFINITE-ALGOS/solar-react/README.md

 ### `npm start`

-From package.json creates nodemodules folder by downloading the mentioned dependencies
+From package.json creates nodemodules folder by downloading the mentioned dependencies and opens the webpage at localhost:3000

 OR